gearglow/ReptiliaWithATwist/The List.md

 "Because I wanted out of Divination," Elysia answered.
 "She said I can test into Arithmancy and Runes, and if I do I can drop Divination."

+"Well, we'll move you into Ginny's room with the other girls while you're here, dear," Mrs. Weasley said.

 "Have you gone shopping for girl clothes yet?"
 Ginny asked.

 "Some," Elysia shrugged.
 "I rather like the androgynous look, though.
 It gets some pretty great reactions."